 This feature requires a power meter and wrist-based heart rate or a compatible chest heart rate monitor.
-The power meter must be paired with your watch (Pairing Your Wireless Sensors, page 85).
+The power meter must be paired with your watch (Pairing Your Wireless Sensors, page 84).
 If you are using a chest heart rate monitor, you must put it on and pair it with your watch.
-If your watch was packaged with a heart rate monitor, the devices are already paired.

-For the most accurate estimate, complete the user profile setup (Setting Up Your User Profile, page 102) and set your maximum heart rate (Setting Your Heart Rate Zones, page 104).
+For the most accurate estimate, complete the user profile setup (Setting Up Your User Profile, page 100) and set your maximum heart rate (Setting Your Heart Rate Zones, page 101).
 The estimate may seem inaccurate at first.
 The watch requires a few rides to learn about your cycling performance.